FAQ's

 Read our Frequently Asked Questions on IPM, IPM Plans and general information on who should complete the plans.
 You may find the answer you are looking for here.

 The plan should be completed by any farm or nursery enterprise that is using professional pesticides to produce crops, ornamentals, fodder or feed.
 It is recommended that it should be completed by the owner/farm/nursery manager in collaboration with the sprayer operator and agronomist.
-To qualify for the IPM SFI Standard action, the plan/tool must be completed with your BASIS qualified adviser.
+To qualify for the IPM SFI Action, the plan/tool must be completed with your BASIS qualified adviser.
 You can find one here.

 The requirement to implement the principles of IPM under SUD is intended to apply to all users of professional pesticides, whatever the scale or type of enterprise, this includes smallholders and livestock farmers if they use professional pesticides.

 It is recommended that an IPM plan be completed annually.
-Annual completions are a requirement of some farm assurance schemes and if you sign up for the IPM1 option under the IPM SFI Standard.
-Any small changes to the plan made between annual reviews should be recorded on the hard copy, but it is important that the data is resubmitted online annually in order to keep an up to date record of trends in IPM practices to demonstrate progress to regulators and also to qualify for the IPM1 SFI Standard payment.
+Annual completions are a requirement of some farm assurance schemes and if you sign up for the IPM1 option under the IPM SFI Actions.
+Any small changes to the plan made between annual reviews should be recorded on the hard copy, but it is important that the data is resubmitted online annually in order to keep an up to date record of trends in IPM practices to demonstrate progress to regulators and also to qualify for the IPM1 SFI Action payment.

 The plan is available to complete online and is designed to be easy to understand and complete.